 Skip to content

-When informed that coach Nick Nurse characterized his offensive performance in Wednesday’s Play-In Tournament matchup against the Orlando Magic as “a little wild,” VJ Edgecombe broke into laughter.
+When informed that coach Nick Nurse characterized his offensive performance in Wednesday’s play-in tournament matchup against the Orlando Magic as “a little wild,” VJ Edgecombe broke into laughter.

 Because it also felt that way in the moment for the 76ers rookie.

-“I was ‘tweaking’ a little bit tonight,” Edgecombe said. “ … I guess it happens when you let a kid play in such a high-intensity game.”
+“I was ‘tweaking’ a little bit tonight,” Edgecombe said. “… I guess it happens when you let a kid play in such a high-intensity game.”

-Still, add a successful postseason debut to Edgecombe’s ongoing list of accomplishments throughout a terrific first NBA season.
+Still, add a successful postseason debut to Edgecombe’s list of accomplishments throughout a terrific first NBA season.
 He totaled 19 points and 11 rebounds in the Sixers’ 109-97 victory at Xfinity Mobile Arena, helping propel his team to a first-round playoff series against the second-seeded Boston Celtics.

 “I was able to settle in a little bit, calm down,” Edgecombe said. “… But I was out there having fun. … If I’ve got to play wild for us to win, I’ll play wild.”

 “I’m going to guard, regardless of who you [are],” Edgecombe said.
 “I’m going to try, and I ain’t scared.
 I ain’t going to back up if you’re running at me.
-You’re just going to have to run me over, or something.”
+You’re just going to have to run me over or something.”

 Edgecombe oozed similar confidence while describing his collection of highlight plays.

 “You like that?”
-Edgecombe asked with a grin. “ … Just try to go through his chest, make a good finish, and flex on them a little bit.
+Edgecombe asked with a grin. “… Just try to go through his chest, make a good finish, and flex on them a little bit.
 You feel me?”

 Nearly six months after Nurse expressed zero hesitation about immediately inserting Edgecombe into the starting lineup for a win-now team, the coach also was not worried about how the 20-year-old would handle the postseason environment.

-He had already demonstrated an all-around game, averaging 16 points, 5.6 rebounds, 4.2 assists, and 1.4 steals in 75 regular-season games.
-He ranked 11th in the NBA in minutes played (35 per game), blowing past any previous basketball workload.
+He already had demonstrated an all-around game, averaging 16 points, 5.6 rebounds, 4.2 assists, and 1.4 steals in 75 regular-season games.
+He ranked 11th in the NBA in minutes played (35 per game), blowing past any previous workload.
 And he quickly built trust with teammates, who consistently praised his poise and fearless demeanor in big on-court moments — along with the desire to learn and take criticism while developing his craft.

 “His effort and how hard he plays and the winning basketball plays that he makes,” Maxey said, “that’s what’s special about him.”